How to Apply for Financial Aid

 The College Scholarship Service Profile (CSS Profile)

-The CSS Profile is required of all applicants who are U.S. or international citizens (non-Chinese nationals) who would like to be considered for financial aid, including any scholarships and/or grants from NYU Shanghai, by the required financial aid deadline.
+The CSS Profile is required for all applicants who are U.S. or international citizens (non-Chinese nationals) who would like to be considered for financial aid, including any scholarships and/or need-based grants from NYU Shanghai.
+The CSS Profile must be filed by the appropriate deadline and students are only required to file the application once, prior to admission.
 Application deadlines are listed below under the First Year Applicants Financial Aid Deadline heading.

 The New York University CSS Profile school code number is 2785.

-Click here to begin and submit the CSS Profile.
-The CSS Profile application will be available October 1 in order to be completed for the following academic year.
-The Fall 2023/Spring 2024 Profile will ask for 2021 income/salary information (that is income earned between January 1, 2021 - December 31, 2021).
+Click here to complete the CSS Profile.
+Every October 1st, the CSS Profile becomes available for submission for the following academic year.
+The Fall 2025/Spring 2026 Profile will ask for 2023 income/salary information (that is income earned between January 1, 2023 - December 31, 2023).

 The Free Application for Federal Student Aid (FAFSA)

 NYU Shanghai is approved by the U.S. Department of Education to provide federal financial aid to eligible students who are U.S. citizens or official permanent residents of the United States.
-Therefore, all U.S. citizens or official permanent resident applicants who would like to be considered for financial aid must submit the FAFSA in addition to the CSS Profile.
+Therefore, any U.S. citizens or official permanent resident applicants, who would like to be considered for federal financial aid, must submit the FAFSA in addition to the CSS Profile.

 • You must list New York University as a recipient and include our federal school code number (002785) when completing your FAFSA.